Ahnfelt/jsonr/README.md

 In addition, it's common to end up with a bunch of configuration files that are tiny variations of each other for slightly different use cases.

-JSON X aims to remove all of these pain points.
+JSONR aims to remove all of these pain points.

 # Syntax and features